 Every food has its day

 With offbeat days like these gaining increasing attention on social media, it couldn’t hurt to get in on the action.
-Consider giving customers relevant small business promotional items for your days of choice, like a BBQ spatula (#153176) for National BBQ Day on May 16; a Fountain Soda Tumbler with Straw for Chocolate Milkshake Day on September 12; or a cookie for Cookie Monster® Day on November 2.
+Consider giving customers relevant small business promotional items for your days of choice, like a BBQ spatula (#153176) for National BBQ Day on May 16; a Fountain Soda Tumbler with Straw for Milk Chocolate Day on September 12; or a cookie for Cookie Monster® Day on November 2.

 Make it yours